 This will run you about $70 on Amazon, and it plugs directly into your computer’s USB port.
 This, and recording software like GarageBand or Audacity, and you’re good to go.
-[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]
+[This link leads to Amazon.
+Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 You may want to upgrade later on when you start to generate an income and make a business out of your podcast, but you may find that even then, you won’t need to upgrade.